Deflection angle in the strong deflection limit for static and axisymmetric spacetimes: Local curvature, matter fields, and quasinormal modes: Unstable circular photon orbits in static and axisymmetric spacetimes

-We consider a general static, axisymmetric spacetime, which admits Killing fields corresponding to time translations and rotations, adapted to the coordinates $t$ and $\varphi$, respectively.
+We consider a general static and axisymmetric spacetime, which admits Killing fields corresponding to time translations and rotations, adapted to the time coordinate $t$ and the azimuthal coordinate $\varphi$, respectively.
 The canonical form of the line element is given by